AI-thpremed/TabKANet/README.md

-# TabKANet: KAN-based Numerical Embedding Module Makes Great Difference
+# TabKANet: Tabular Data Modeling with Kolmogorov-Arnold Network and Transformer

 Table of content